 So why get more frequent pulses of engagement or offer feedback directly to leaders in the first place?
 Shouldn’t they be in tune already?

-They should, but it’s also the responsibility of HR to understand which leaders are high-potentials that you can’t afford to lose and which leaders require training or actions that will prevent early exits and retention issues.
+They should, but it’s also the responsibility of HR to understand which leaders are high-potentials that you can’t afford to lose and which leaders require training or other actions that will prevent early exits and retention issues.

 At the End of the Day…